tuneboy2/old_alx-low_level_programming/README.md

-# Low Level Programming & Algorithm
+# Low-Level Programming & Algorithm
 This repository contains programs written for the low-level programming and algorithm track at ALX-Holberton Software Engineering Program.

 In these projects, which occurred throughout the duration of the Year 1 curriculum, I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
 The specific list of projects contained follows: